Vanessa Carlton: 2020–present: Love Is an Art and Veils

-In 2023, she went viral when a puppet sang her famous song "A Thousand Miles".
-The puppeteer, Ben Howard, was recognized by Carlton when he brought the puppet to one of her concerts to perform.
-Howard said, "She really seemed to love it."
+In 2023, a video of a piano-playing robot puppet that looks like Carlton singing "A Thousand Miles" became a viral video.
+The puppeteer, Ben Howard, brought the puppet to one of Carlton's concerts.

-In 2024, Carlton and her husband John McCauley of the band Deer Tick created the score for the film Wish You Were Here.
-Directed by Carlton's longtime friend, actress Julia Stiles, it was released in January 2025.
+In 2024, Carlton and her husband, John Joseph McCauley, created the film score for Wish You Were Here, which was directed by Carlton's longtime friend, actress Julia Stiles and released in January 2025.